KATS Monthly Statistics Update

 Chart.
 4: Trends in RTGS, CHQS & DC Volumes since the launch of DC payments

-In April 2025, the cheque volume and values increased by 33 percent and 8 percent respectively.
-Despite this uptick, cheque usage has significantly decreased since the introduction of KATS in 2015.
-In addition, the phase-out of private sector cheques on 28th June 2024, has also contributed to the decline in volumes, with government and state-owned enterprise cheques now only in circulation.
+In May 2025, cheque volumes rose by 4.1 percent, whilst the values declined by 4.4 percent.
+Despite the increase in volumes, overall cheque usage has steadily declined since the introduction of KATS in 2015.
+The phase-out of private sector cheques on June 28, 2024, has further contributed to this trend, leaving only government and state-owned enterprise cheques in circulation.

-Looking ahead, cheque volumes and values are expected to decline further as electronic payment platforms continue to gain traction.
-This trend is reflected in the rise of Direct Credits, signalling a broader shift toward electronic payments.
+Cheque usage is expected to decrease further as electronic payment platforms continues to gain momentum such as REPS.
+This shift is evident in the growing adoption of Direct Credits, reinforcing the broader transition toward digital payments.

 Chart.
 5: Cheques as a Proportion of Interbank Retail Payments